2008 United States presidential election in Louisiana: Analysis

 Polling in Louisiana gave a strong lead to McCain, sometimes as high as 19%, and Barack Obama did not seriously contest the state.
 Governor Bobby Jindal endorsed McCain early on in the primary season.
 Louisiana was also one of only two states to list Ron Paul on their official ballot (the other being Montana which gave the largest percentage to any third-party candidate nationwide).
 This was the last time any parish flipped in the state in a presidential election until 2024.

 At the same time, however, incumbent Democratic U.S. Senator Mary Landrieu avoided the Republican trend in the state and held onto her U.S. Senate seat, taking in 52.11% of the vote to State Treasurer John N. Kennedy, a Democrat who switched parties to run against Landrieu.
 Republicans picked up two U.S. House seats in Louisiana (LA-02 and LA-06 with Joseph Cao and Bill Cassidy, respectively).
-In a terrible year for the Republican Party nationwide, Louisiana provided the GOP with a ray of hope and optimism.